-My workshop is a wooden shed in the garden.
+All my printing happens in my shed.
 I've moved around a lot the last few years printing anywhere I could: in living rooms, barns, stables, the great outdoors, and even a disused print shop.
 The great thing about screenprinting is you can do it pretty much anywhere, and you don't need much space to get cool results.

 I enjoyed moving around but now I'm glad to have the shed as Mandovi headquarters.
 It's cosy so I need to be careful keeping the wet, inky stuff away from the dry, clean stuff.